pybeebee/phd-website-2/content/publication/25-MetaFaith/index.md

 # Summary.
 An optional shortened abstract.
 summary: 'For LLMs to be deployed reliably and responsibly, it is essential that their linguistically expressed confidence faithfully reflect their internal uncertainty.
-This paper presents the first study to systematically and comprehensively benchmark faithful calibration of LLMs and proposes MetaFaith, the first method to improve faithful calibration of any instructionfollowing LLM in a task-agnostic manner.'
+This paper presents the first study to systematically and comprehensively benchmark faithful calibration of LLMs and proposes MetaFaith, the first method to improve faithful calibration of any instruction-following LLM in a task-agnostic manner.'

 #tags:
 #- LLMs